 How to Treat Androgenic Alopecia: While there are several methods to treat the effects of androgenic alopecia, it is permanent.
 There are medications for both men and women, including minoxidil and other topical solutions.
 There are capsules, hair fibers, hair transplants, and more.
 With the former you may need to take the medications indefinitely to ensure the hair growth sticks, while hair transplants are a more invasive procedure.
 Many hair care products include herbs and all natural ingredients that stimulate hair growth.

-Here are our Best Hair Loss Treatment Care Products.
-Click here to find out more.
+Editor’s Choice: Best Hair Loss Treatment Care Products.

 Female Pattern Baldness